raysan5/rres/README.md

 ## rres implementation for a custom engine

-`rres` is designed as a engine-agnostic file format, data is mostly threated as generic data, common to any game engine. `rres` users can implement simple abstraction layers to map `rres` generic data to their own engines data structures.
+`rres` is designed as an **engine-agnostic file format**, processed data is mostly threated as generic data, common to any game engine.
+Developers can implement a custom abstraction layers to **map `rres` generic data to their own engines data structures**.

-`rres-raylib.h` is an example of a `rres` implementation for [`raylib`](https://github.com/raysan5/raylib).
+`rres-raylib.h` is a sample implementation of `rres` generic data mappint to [`raylib`](https://github.com/raysan5/raylib) library data types.
 It maps the different `rres` data types to `raylib` data structures.
 The API provided is simple and intuitive:

 ```c
 RRESAPI void *rresLoadRaw(rresResource rres, int *size);    // Load raw data from rres resource